awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

            </plugins>
           </build>
         </project>
-## Create Lambda functions by using the Java Lambda API
+## Create Lambda functions by using the AWS SDK for Java Lambda API

-Create the Java classes that define the Lamdba functions by using the Lambda run-time API.
+Create the Java classes that define the Lamdba functions by using the AWS SDK for Java Lambda API.
 In this example, there are three workflow steps where each step has a corresponding Java class.
 In addition, there are two extra classes which invoke the Amazon DynamoDB service and the Amazon SES service.

 The following figure shows the Java classes in the project.
 Notice that all Java classes are located in a package named **example**.